|Work Schedule:||Full Time|

 CIA visual products are designed for conveyance via mobile devices, web, and print.
 Graphic designers are responsible for a wide-range of routine-to-complex projects such as: charts and graphs, flow diagrams, infographics, presentation visuals, illustrations, publication design, cover designs, brochures, posters, logos, and exhibit design.
 Opportunities exist to participate in internal training as well as external workshops and conferences.

 Minimum requirements a bachelor's degree in graphic design or fine arts with a strong emphasis on graphic design, and with a GPA of at least 3.0 (on a 4.0 scale).
 In depth knowledge of Adobe creative tools (InDesign, Illustrator, and Photoshop, etc.) is required.
 Familiarity with digital conveyance, and a comprehensive knowledge of graphic design principles and production methods are also needed.

-The following items must be included/attached to your online application:
+The following items must be included/attached to your online application (PDF preferred):

 - Your resume.